wp-plugins/imajize/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Imajize enables you to easily embed a 360° product spin into any Wordpress post or page by simply pasting an embed link.
+Imajize enables you to easily embed a 360° product spin into any Wordpress post or WooCommerce product by simply pasting an embed link.
-In addition, if you're using WooCommerce to sell your products, you can replace the default product image with an awesome product spin.

 == Description ==